Sophio Medoidze Xitana + Let Us Flow

 The first film in Medoidze’s Tusheti Trilogy, Xitana is centred around a bareback horse race tradition in Tusheti mountains – a display of masculinity as much as of the fragility of the community trying to maintain its cultural integrity.
 Nowhere else is this conflict of desires more pronounced than during Atengenoba, the region’s traditional summer festivities, with young Tushetians looking increasingly more like the teenagers anywhere else, ditching their traditional dress for Norm-core.

-The screening will be accompanied by a reading, in presence of the artist.
+The screening will be followed by a Q&A with the artist.